infiniteoverflow/Karnataka-Elections-Analysis/README.md

-<h2>The dataset is obtained from <a href="https://www.kaggle.com/arunsankar/2018-karnataka-india-state-election-results/discussion/57283">here</a>.</h2>
+### The dataset is obtained from https://www.kaggle.com/arunsankar/2018-karnataka-india-state-election-results/discussion/57283

 <p>Through this project I try to find answers to the following questions:
 <ol>
   <li>Which Parties won atleast one constituency?</li>